davidfrisch/UNIFR_API_EPUCK/docs/examples/camera.rst

 * Here, you will learn how to use the camera of the e-puck
 * You will learn these functions : **get_camera()**, **take_picture()**, **live_camera()**
-* You will learn how to display images with the provided GUI
+* You will briefly learn how to display images with the provided GUI

 Get Red, Green, Blue Arrays
 -----------------------------